19hours/sg-statutes/Acts/Competition Act.md

 (d) take copies of, or extracts from, any document which is produced;

-(e) require any information which is stored in any electronic form and is accessible from the premises and which the investigating officer or inspector considers relates to any matter relevant to the investigation, to be produced in a form —
+(e) require any information which is stored in any electronic form and is accessible from the premises and which he considers relates to any matter relevant to the investigation, to be produced in a form —

 (i) in which it can be taken away; and